Manta-Network/docs/docs/guides/MantaPay.md

     <img alt="private_transfer" src="/img/guides/private_transfer.png" width="50%"/>
    </div>
 <br/>
-   ner will prompt you to enter your password and approve the transaction.
+   Manta Signer will prompt you to enter your password and approve the transaction.
 Once approved, it will build a zero knowledge proof.
 <br/>
 <br/>
    <div style={{textAlign: 'center'}}>